slcasner/esp-idf/examples/bluetooth/gatt_security_server/tutorial/GATT_SECURITY_SERVER_EXAMPLE_WALKTHROUGH.md

 The difference between `ESP_BLE_SEC_ENCRYPT` and `ESP_BLE_SEC_ENCRYPT_NO_MITM` lies in the fact that a previous connection might have a security level that needs to be upgraded, therefore requires to exchange keys again.

-In this example, the I/O capabilities are set to *No Input No Output*, therefore the *Just Works* pairing method, which doesn't not require the generation of a random 6-digit passkey, is used(For details, please refer to the the table below.)
+In this example, the I/O capabilities are set to *No Input No Output*, therefore the *Just Works* pairing method, which doesn't not require the generation of a random 6-digit passkey, is used (For details, please refer to the the table below).
 The user may modify the example to set the I/O capabilities to use other than *No Input No Output*.
 Therefore, depending on the I/O capabilities of the remote device, a passkey might be generated on the ESP32 which is presented to the user with the `ESP_GAP_BLE_PASSKEY_NOTIF_EVT`:

 ```c
 case ESP_GAP_BLE_PASSKEY_NOTIF_EVT: